Arithmetic complexity via effective names for random sequences: Arithmetic classification via numberings

-A [left-r.e.\ or r.e.]~numbering is called a [left-r.e.\ or r.e.]~\emph{Friedberg} numbering if every member in its range has a unique index.
+Recall that a left-r.e.~numbering is called a left-r.e.~\emph{Friedberg} numbering if every member in its range has a unique index.
 Friedberg initiated the study of these numberings in 1958 when he showed that the r.e.\ sets can be enumerated without repetition \citep{Fri58}.
 More recently Kummer \citep{Kum90} gave a simplified proof of Friedberg's result, and Brodhead and Kjos-Hanssen \citep{BK09} adapted his idea to show that there exists a left-r.e.\ Friedberg numbering of the left-r.e.\ Martin-L\"{o}f random sets.
 We now show that left-r.e.\ Friedberg numberings can be used to characterize $\Sigma_3$-index sets.

 \begin{thm} Let $\C$ be a class of infinite left-r.e.\ reals which contains a shift-persistent element.
 Then for any universal left-r.e.\ numbering $\alpha$, the following are equivalent: \begin{enumerate}[\scshape (i)] \item $\{e : \alpha_e \in \C\}$ is a $\Sigma_3$-set. \item There exists a left-r.e.\ numbering of $\C$. \item There exists a left-r.e.\ Friedberg numbering of $\C$. \end{enumerate} \end{thm} \begin{proof} Let $\alpha$ be any universal left-r.e.\ numbering, and let